akhil27051999/Deployment-of-3-Tier-Application/k8s-manifests/docs/kubernetes-overview.md

 2. Kubernetes cluster (we will set it up on your AWS VM or use a managed Kubernetes service).
 3. kubectl CLI tool installed to interact with Kubernetes cluster

-## Step 1: 🛠️ Installing Kubernetes CLI Tools
+## 🛠️ Installing Kubernetes CLI Tools

 ### Tool-1: kubectl

 **What is kubectl?**